Your Stories of Atheism Part 1

 Last week, I asked you guys to send me your stories about how you came to identify as an atheist.
 I got an insane response.
 I haven’t even been able to read through them all.
 I was so pleasantly surprised by how many of you want to share this stuff!
 If you missed that post and you want to share your story, the form is on this page.

-I’m going to try and share a few different ones each week.
+I’m going to try and share a few different stories each week.

 This one was from Frost Blade:

 I was born into a Jewish family, but we weren’t very religious.
 Up until then, I was pretty much on the fence about God, and I was pretty much neutral.
 When my grandmother passed away, however, I began to question the same-old “she’s in a better place” that I heard.
 I hated the hard truth of death, and I truly wanted to believe she was in a magcal paradise.
 I eventually discovered The Amazing Atheist, mrrepzion, Jaclyn Glenn, and others through the wonders of YouTube.
 Atheism piqued my interest, so I watched a couple videos, and I was hooked immediately.
 They spoke to me in a way nobody has before, and I’m now a proud Atheist.

 This is a common theme that has come out through a lot of these stories: the internet playing a role in the rise of atheism.
 The internet is a near infinite source of information, leading me to believe strongly that religious indoctrination and dogma can only be fought with education and information.

 The following story was really interesting as well, in that Deconverted Man was originally a Christian YouTuber named Infinite Hope until he started to finally listen to the questions atheists were asking him:

 This story was sent to me by J, and I thought it was great because it shows that religious people rarely help their own cause.
 Their actions can and have played a heavy hand in helping people discover the truth: